MicrosoftDocs/fabric-docs/docs/data-science/data-wrangler.md

 ## Choosing custom samples

 Data Wrangler allows you to open a custom sample of any active DataFrame by selecting "Choose custom sample" from the dropdown.
 Doing so launches a pop-up with options to specify the size of the desired sample (number of rows) and the sampling method (first records, last records, or a random set).
+The default sample will be the first 5,000 rows of the DataFrame.

 :::image type="content" source="media/data-wrangler/launch-custom-sample.png" alt-text="Screenshot showing the Data Wrangler dropdown prompt with the custom sample option outlined." lightbox="media/data-wrangler/launch-custom-sample.png":::